 Top 9 things to do in Cesis, Latvia

-It seems that for travelers visiting Latvia, Cesis does not need big promotion because I saw many international tourists when I was visiting this historical town.
+It seems that for travellers visiting Latvia, Cesis does not need big promotion because I saw many international tourists when I was visiting this historical town.
 The name of Cēsis (Wenden) first appeared in the historical sources in 1206.
-At the turn of the 14th-15th centuries, due to close proximity to the Gauja River, Cēsis got involved in trade and joined the Hanseatic League.
-In the middle ages the city had its own currency, and in the 20th century, it was even the capital of Latvia for two days.
-Modern Cēsis is a cultural center where the past is the basis for present times’ creativity.
+At the turn of the 14th and 15th centuries, due to close proximity to the Gauja River, Cēsis got involved in trade and joined the Hanseatic League.
+In the Middle Ages, the city had its own currency, and in the 20th century, it was even the capital of Latvia for two days.
+Modern Cēsis is a cultural centre where the past is the basis for present times’ creativity.
+Check out my selection of the top 8 things to do in the city.69cesis latvia autumn thesanetravel.com 1340349

 1) Climb Cesis Castle towers